Valuing property for divorce: three options to find out how much your property is worth when you separate

 Most couple’s biggest asset will be the family home.
-You need to have an idea of the value of the property before you start talking about how you’ll split your finances when you divorce/separate.
+You need to have an idea of the property value before you start talking about how you’ll split your finances when you divorce or separate.
 Lots of couples tend to rush into making assumptions about how much their property/properties are worth, which isn't helpful in the long run.
-Here are three ways to get your property/properties valued:

-Get figures from a few places so that you can work out an average valuation.
+Make sure to source your figures from a few places so that you can work out an average valuation.

 Speak to your local estate agents and ask them to give a market valuation of your property.
 It’s important to ask them what they think an achievable sale price is, not what price they would put the property on the market for.
 Get three or more valuations from local estate agents and then work out the average value.